Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Introduction

 Several recent works investigated the principles of semantic communications \cite{zhou2022cognitive, liu2022indirect, yang2022semantic}.
 In \cite{zhou2022cognitive} and \cite{liu2022indirect}, the authors studied the information-theoric challenges of semantic communications.
 In \cite{zhou2022cognitive}, the authors proposed a cognitive semantic communication system using a knowledge graph for semantic extraction (SE) and enhanced error correction.
 The work in \cite{liu2022indirect} investigated the rate-distortion function for a semantic source model, which is not observable for the transmitter and can only be inferred from an extrinsic observation.
 In \cite{yang2022semantic}, the authors studied the implementation overhead of training SE models by introducing a solution based on federated learning (FL) and edge-based knowledge graphs.
 Despite being interesting, the works in \cite{zhou2022cognitive, liu2022indirect, yang2022semantic} did not consider the effectiveness of the transmitted information for goal-oriented communications.

-The works in \cite{zhou2021semantic, xie2021deep, xie2020lite, lu2021reinforcement, xie2021task, tong2021federated} utilized semantic communication to improve the transmission of specific data types (e.g., text, image, and audio).
+The works in \cite{zhou2021semantic, farsad2018deep, lu2021reinforcement} utilized semantic communication to improve the transmission of specific data types (e.g., text, image, and audio).
 The authors in \cite{zhou2021semantic} introduced a rigorous semantic communication system based on a universal adaptive transformer for text transmission.
-In \cite{xie2021deep}, and \cite{xie2020lite}, the authors proposed a semantic communication framework for text transmission using deep learning (DL).
+In \cite{farsad2018deep}, the authors proposed a semantic communication framework for text transmission using deep learning (DL).
 The work in \cite{lu2021reinforcement} introduced a reinforcement learning (RL) solution to capture the meanings of transmitted information by learning semantic similarities.
-In \cite{xie2021task}, the authors proposed a DL-enabled semantic communication technique that can exploit correlated image and text information for visual question answering.
-In \cite{tong2021federated}, the authors proposed a learning method for improving the accuracy of semantic-based audio communication.
-The main drawback of \cite{zhou2021semantic, xie2021deep, xie2020lite, lu2021reinforcement, xie2021task, tong2021federated} is that their models are only applicable to specific data types and, like \cite{zhou2022cognitive, liu2022indirect, yang2022semantic}, they do not consider the effectiveness of the semantics on the system's goal and, thus, they cannot be generalized to broader goal-oriented semantic communication scenarios.
+The main drawback of \cite{zhou2021semantic, farsad2018deep, lu2021reinforcement} is that their models are only applicable to specific data types and, like \cite{zhou2022cognitive, liu2022indirect, yang2022semantic}, they do not consider the effectiveness of the semantics on the system's goal and, thus, they cannot be generalized to broader goal-oriented semantic communication scenarios.